-We use these jobs to experimentally induce familiarity.
-We train participants on how to do the employment task in three neighborhoods over three days.
-In the treatment group, participants are trained in unfamiliar neighborhoods.
-These are neighborhoods where participants report at baseline to have never previously been.
-In the control group, participants are trained in familiar neighborhoods.
+To experimentally induce exposure, we train participants on how to complete the employment task in three neighborhoods over three days.
+Participants in the treatment group are trained in neighborhoods they report never having been to at baseline (unfamiliar neighborhoods), while participants in the control group are trained in familiar neighborhoods.

-To measure revealed costs, on the three days following training we offer participants binary choices between seven pairs of job offers.
-The air pollution monitoring task is held fixed, but we randomly vary job location, duration, and compensation.
-Each morning participants make their choices, and then we immediately randomly select one of the seven choices to be their job for the day.
-These real-stakes choices allow us to back out how they trade off their own familiarity with the location, separately from distance and a neighborhood fixed effect, as well as job compensation and other amenities.
+To measure the revealed costs of working in an unfamiliar neighborhood, we present participants with a series of job choices in the three days following training.
+Each day, participants make seven binary choices between pairs of short-term job offers.
+The air pollution monitoring task is held fixed across all job offers, but we randomly vary job location, duration, and compensation.
+Each morning, after participants make their choices, we randomly select one of the offer pairs and assign the option the participant chose as their job for the day.
+This design allows us to quantify in a real-stakes setting how participants trade off familiarity with a location separately from distance, job compensation and other amenities.

 Our first main result is that participants prefer working in familiar locations.
-Participants are willing to travel an additional 3.44 km of distance, work more than an additional hour, or sacrifice 108 Ksh of salary (22% of the median daily wage) to avoid working in a neighborhood they have never visited.
-This effect is driven by a preference for the most familiar neighborhoods at baseline, defined as being able to name a landmark or reporting knowing how to get there.
-This baseline familiarity premium suggests individuals may dislike visiting unfamiliar locations, but may also reflect unobserved, heterogeneous neighborhood preferences.
-To estimate the causal effect of familiarity, we now focus on the familiarity we induce through training.
+Participants are willing to travel an additional 3.5 km of distance, work over an hour longer, or sacrifice 112 Ksh of salary (22% of the median daily wage) to avoid working in a neighborhood they have never visited.
+This effect is driven by a preference for neighborhoods that are the most familiar at baseline, defined as places where participants can name a landmark or report knowing how to get there.
+This baseline familiarity premium suggests that individuals may dislike visiting unfamiliar locations, but may also reflect unobserved, heterogeneous neighborhood preferences.
+To estimate the causal effect of familiarity, we now turn to the exposure we induce through job training.

-Our second main result is that experimentally inducing a single visit to a previously unfamiliar neighborhood during training is sufficient to completely eliminate this familiarity premium.
-We find that above and beyond the main effect of training, having visited an unfamiliar neighborhood once is equivalent to increasing the wage by 113 Ksh or bringing the neighborhood 3.64 km closer, fully offsetting the baseline familiarity premium.1 Similarly, while beliefs about the quality of unfamiliar neighborhoods are more negative on average before visiting, a single visit is sufficient to close the gap.
+Our second main result is that experimentally inducing a single exposure to a previously unfamiliar neighborhood during training is sufficient to completely eliminate this familiarity premium.
+We find that above and beyond the main effect of training, having visited an unfamiliar neighborhood once is equivalent to increasing the wage by 109 Ksh or bringing the neighborhood 3.45 km closer, fully offsetting the baseline familiarity premium.